This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Bring your inhaler to all of your visits.
-You may be asked to use your inhaler at these visits so your PHP or specialist can make sure you are using it correctly.
+You may be asked to use your inhaler at these visits so your healthcare provider or specialist can make sure you are using it correctly.
 Write down your questions, so you remember to ask them during your visits.

 - You feel the medicine spray on your tongue or throat, rather than going into your lungs.

-- You usually take more puffs from the inhaler than your PHP or specialist says you need.
+- You usually take more puffs from the inhaler than your healthcare provider or specialist says you need.

-- You run out of medicine before your next refill is due, or sooner than your PHP or specialist says you should.
+- You run out of medicine before your next refill is due, or sooner than your healthcare provider or specialist says you should.